 Our Trial Skills Truly Benefit Clients

-Our lawyers’ extensive experience in trying condemnation cases across Texas is the most important contribution we bring to the representation of property owners in condemnation cases.
+Our lawyers’ extensive experience in trying condemnation cases across the state of Texas is one of the most important contributions we bring to the representation of property owners in condemnation cases.

-To properly evaluate a case, the condemnation attorney needs to understand how a trial court, jury and, potentially, court of appeals will perceive the property owner’s case, whether in terms of the admissibility or persuasiveness of its evidence or the compensability of its damage claim.
-Through numerous trials and appeals of these issues, we have gained the insight and experience to shepherd our clients through these issues, maximizing their recovery in every stage of the condemnation process.
+To properly evaluate a case, the condemnation attorney needs to understand how a trial court, jury, and, potentially, appellate court will perceive the property owner’s case, whether in terms of the admissibility or persuasiveness of its evidence or the compensability of the damages claimed.
+Through handling numerous trials and appeals of these issues, we have gained the insight and experience to shepherd our clients through these issues, maximizing their recovery in every stage of the condemnation process.

 To learn more or to discuss your case with an experienced condemnation lawyer, call McFarland PLLC at 844-877-9190.

-We monitor a number of projects on an ongoing basis for clients and property owners.
+We monitor several projects on an ongoing basis for clients and property owners.
 If there is a project on which you would like to be updated, please contact us by email to receive updates.